Skip to main content

 Safety

-Since the FDA doesn’t regulate supplements like it does prescription medications, it’s up to supplement manufacturers to ensure their products are safe.
+Since the FDA doesn’t regulate supplements like it does prescription medications, it’s up to supplement manufacturers to ensure their products are safe for consumers.
 This is often done by adhering to current Good Manufacturing Practices (GMP), subjecting products to independent third-party testing, or obtaining various safety certifications.
 Here’s how our top picks compare:

 GMP compliance?